-- Looking at the pancreas with a telescope put down into your stomach is a newer technique that is sometimes used.
+- Sometimes, an endoscopy - telescopic camera put into the stomach - is used to get a better look at the pancreas with an ultrasound probe.
 Occasionally, dye is squirted up the tube leading to the pancreas (the pancreatic duct) to obtain a clearer picture of what is going on.

-- Stop drinking alcohol for good - this is the most essential part of treatment.
+- Stopping drinking alcohol for good - this is the most essential part of treatment.
 You should not drink alcohol even if it is not the cause of your chronic pancreatitis.

 - Painkillers - are usually needed to ease the pain.
 Controlling the pain sometimes becomes quite difficult and referral to a pain clinic may be needed.
 Apart from painkillers, other techniques to block the pain may be considered, such as nerve blocks to the pancreas.